recetasdemama/wordpress/wp-content/plugins/wp-security-scan/readme.txt

 2. The Settings page, displaying all configurable options
 3. The Live Traffic page
 4. The new Dashboard page
+5. The new Scan Page

 == WordPress Security ==

 Security Scanner:

-1. Scans Wordpress installation for file/directory permissions vulnerabilites
+1. Scans WordPress installation for file/directory permissions vulnerabilites
 2. Recommends corrective actions
 3. Scans for general security vulnerabilities